7 Tips to Calm Down after an Anxiety Attack

 A simple trick to prevent an anxiety attack involves applying a stream of cold water over your closed eyes.
 If you want, you can use it on the rest of your face as well.

-Cold hydrotherapy is a really simple natural way to relax the body and prevent an attack.
+Cold hydrotherapy is also a really simple natural way to relax the body and prevent an attack.

 6. Magnesium bath